 Polish prime minister Beata Szydlo said Poland will not be “blackmailed” into accepting tens of thousands of refugees under the EU quota system, especially after the May 2017 Manchester suicide bombing that killed 22 people, including two Poles.

-Szydlo slammed weak-willed EU leaders for allowing the slow death of European culture and its people by taking in millions of refugees that are destroying the Western nations financially, socially and culturally.
+Szydlo slammed weak-willed EU leaders for allowing the slow death of European culture by taking in millions of refugees that are destroying the Western nations financially, socially and culturally.

 In a defiant speech before the Polish Parliament, Szydlo urged lawmakers to protect Poland and its children from the scourges of radical Islamist terrorism and cultural suicide:

 “Where are you headed, Europe?
 Rise from your knees and from your lethargy, or you will be crying over your children every day.